Nikhil-Patil-RI/website-generator/README.md

 # Website Generator MCP Server

-A Model Context Protocol (MCP) server for automated website generation using GitHub repository setup and deployment.
+A Model Context Protocol (MCP) server for automated website generation using GitHub repository setup, file creation, and deployment management.

 ## Overview

+This MCP server provides comprehensive tools for AI agents to manage website projects:

+### `repo_setup` Tool
-This MCP server provides a `repo_setup` tool that automates the process of creating a new website project by:
+Automates the process of creating a new website project by:
 1. Cloning a React Vite template repository
 2. Removing the .git folder from the template
 3. Creating a new GitHub repository
 4. Pushing the code to the new repository
+5. **Cloning the repository to the base directory for local development**
-5. Optionally deploying to AWS Amplify (planned feature)
+6. Optionally deploying to AWS Amplify (planned feature)

+### `create_file` Tool
+Creates new files with AI-generated content:
+1. Creates files at specified paths with given content
+2. Automatically creates directories if they don't exist
+3. Handles various file types and content

+### `commit_changes` Tool
+Manages git operations for project updates:
+1. Checks for changes in the project
+2. Stages all changes automatically
+3. Commits with provided message
+4. Pushes changes to remote repository

 ## Features

+- **Complete Project Lifecycle**: From setup to deployment
 - **Template-based Setup**: Uses a pre-configured React Vite template
 - **GitHub Integration**: Automatically creates and pushes to GitHub repositories
+- **Local Development**: Clones repositories to base directory for immediate development
+- **File Management**: AI-driven file creation and content generation
+- **Git Operations**: Automated commit and push functionality
 - **Error Handling**: Comprehensive error handling and logging
 - **Test Coverage**: Full test suite with pytest
 - **MCP Compliant**: Follows Model Context Protocol standards